 - Take your head of celery and break off several stalks so you can arrange them in different heights in your vase.

-- Once the bacon roses have cooled, slowly sit your roses on the celery until secure.
-As long as your celery stalks are fresh and crisp, there will be no extra support needed!
+- Once the bacon roses cool, slowly sit your roses onto the celery until secure.
+As long as your celery stalks are fresh and crisp, you shouldn’t need any extra support.